 Series B in 2011

-Elevance Renewable Sciences, Inc. specializes in producing and distributing specialty chemicals derived from plant oils through a process known as natural oil metathesis.
-Founded in 2007 and headquartered in Woodridge, Illinois, the company offers a diverse range of products including cleaning ingredients, coating materials, personal care components, surfactants, and polymer building blocks.
-These products find applications across various industries, such as agriculture, pharmaceuticals, and engineered polymers, contributing to sectors like detergents, coatings, and personal care items.
-In addition to its product offerings, Elevance provides manufacturing consulting, engineering, and technical consulting services related to intermediates and bio-based feedstocks, positioning itself to meet the evolving demands of a market valued at over $100 billion annually.
+Elevance Renewable Sciences, Inc. specializes in producing and distributing specialty chemicals derived from natural plant oils through a process known as oil metathesis.
+Founded in 2007 and headquartered in Woodridge, Illinois, the company develops a diverse range of products, including cleaning ingredients, coating materials, personal care components, and chemical intermediates for various industries such as agriculture, pharmaceuticals, and polymers.
+Elevance's offerings cater to applications in detergents, coatings, and engineered polymers, among others.
+In addition to its product lines, the company provides manufacturing consulting, engineering, and technical consulting services focused on bio-based feedstocks and intermediates.
+By transforming renewable oils into high-performance specialty products, Elevance is positioned to address consumer demand in a growing market.

 Otonomy